PixelTheater/DodecaRGB-firmware/docs/PixelTheater/Model.md

 - No required values or sections are missing
 - Face IDs are unique and sequential (0..N-1)
 - LED IDs are unique and sequential (0..N-1)
-- Region LED lists reference valid LED IDs
+- LedGroups indices are valid
-- Face type and region counts match declarations

 The generator creates C++ model.h file which is based on the ModelDefinition template.
 It's a simple struct and some constants that are used to define the data for the model.